lizhieffe/linux_utils/distros/arch/docs/config_arch.md

 sudo systemctl enable gdm
 sudo reboot

+// gnome terminal
+Open preference for terminal, in the existing profile, in Command tab, check "Run command as a login shell", so that the .bash_profile will be loaded when opening new terminal.

-// Chrome (if gnome or other UI is installed)
+// gnome Chrome (if gnome or other UI is installed)
 1. Install google-chrome AUR
 2. pacman -Syu adobe-source-han-sans-cn-fonts ttf-droid  // Chinese character
 3. sudo pacman -S ttf-dejavu  // Fix the square char on Chrome URL field when displaying Chinese
 4. In Chrome setting "Customize fonts" page, select "Source Han Sans CN" for all fonts.

-// Install Chinese Input
+// gnome Chinese Input
 1. sudo pacman -Syu fcitx fcitx-googlepinyin fcitx-im fcitx-configtool
 2. Edit ~/.xprofile
 export GTK_IM_MODULE=fcitx